gandie/Interfaces_POCs/README.md

 ### Setup

-In `assets/data/output_01.json` you'll find the output of a motion capture recording done with XYZ ( @7pc : plz help here! )
+In `assets/data/output_01.json` you'll find the output of a motion capture recording done with https://github.com/microsoft/Azure-Kinect-Samples/tree/master/body-tracking-samples/offline_processor

 This can be further processed using `tools/json_tool.py`.
 Start with `info` mode to check the file and its content: